-The USA Today is one of the most widely circulated newspapers and does a great job of presenting the latest news in a digestible format.
+The USA Today is one of the most widely circulated newspapers.
+It does a great job of presenting the latest news in a digestible format.
 They also have a classified section for the print and online edition.

-This is a classified search engine and is ideal for buying.
+Trovit is a classified search engine and is ideal for buying.
 With Trovit, you can search multiple online classified databases for homes, cars, or jobs with this site.

-While the vast majority of eBay auctions and sales are delivered via mail, there are local pickup options as well for items that are too large or bulky to ship at a reasonable cost.
+The vast majority of eBay auctions and sales are delivered via mail.
+But, there are local pickup options for items that are too large or bulky to ship at a reasonable cost.

 eBay can also be a good option if your products don’t sell locally on Craigslist or one of these other sites.
-While it is possible to sell almost anything on a local classified site, there might be weak demand in your market.
+While it’s possible to sell almost anything on a local classified site, there might be weak demand in your market.

 For example, a winter parka or snowshoes will probably sell for a higher price in Alaska than the Louisana bayou.